-Half of scaleups are involved in international trade, in a range of markets across the world.
-They are looking to expand further internationally.
+6 in 10 scaleups are involved in international trade, in a range of markets across the world.
+They are looking to expand further internationally especially in emerging markets.

 SCALEUPS ARE ACROSS ALL SECTORS

 Scaleups span the economy: the majority of them operate in sectors outside of technology.